vinaygidwaneyod/sciencefair/readme.md

  * script.js - posts the form to Google Sheets
  * thanks.js - display confirmation

 For the front end, we use a visual framework called [Twitter Bootstrap](http://getbootstrap.com), which makes the pages look nice and easy to edit.
-You can see links to Bootstrap css and js files in our html pages.
+In the html files, you can see `<link>`s which load Bootstrap's css and js files.

-When the user clicks 'Submit', the form (front end) posts data to Google Docs (back end).

 ## How to use this code
 If you want to set up a copy of this site, do the following:

- 1. Set up the front end: provide the web form (static html/js/css) files.
+ 1. Set up the front end: provide the web form (static html/css/javascript) files.
 This can be hosted anyplace.
  2. Set up the spreadsheet (see below)
  3. Set up the back end script (see below) to point to the spreadsheet.
- 4. Configure GOOGLE_URL (in script.js) to point to the back end script.
+ 4. Configure `GOOGLE_URL` (in script.js) to point to the back end script.

 ### 1. Set up the front end